The Three Conditions Needed For Family Court Appeals to Succeed

 Many legal errors are subtle, but nonetheless reversible.
 For example, I recently began working on a family law appeal of a final divorce judgment in Florida that contained one particularly erroneous provision.
 While this provision was suspect of being in error, it was not immediately obvious what made it legally wrong.
 Once I had an opportunity to read it in the context of the entire judgment, I immediately thought of three ways that it violated statutory or case law.
 And, after about thirty minutes of research, I discovered two more legal errors contained within it.
 Basically, I gave the appellate court five reasons to overturn this dubious ruling

-Obviously, the more legal errors your appellate attorney discovers, the better your chances are of wining your appeal.
+Obviously, the more legal errors your appellate attorney discovers, the better your chances are of wining.

 How We Can Help

-My prospective appellate clients frequently ask me what my “batting average” is for the cases that I’ve appealed.
+My prospective appellate clients frequently ask me what my “batting average” is for the cases that I have appealed.
 The answer is that the majority of my family law appeals have been successful.
-This is owed as much to choosing which appeals have the best chance of success as it is to being able to convince the appellate court that the family court's final judgment contains errors.
+This is owed as much to choosing which have the best chance of success as it is to being able to convince the appellate court that the family court's final judgment contains errors.

 At AAA Family Law attorney retainer fees for appeals cases have the following ranges, depending of the complexity of the case: